 Other dogs see it as a toy because it can be tossed easily around the room.

-Puppies tend to chew more than adult or senior dogs.
+Puppies tend to chew more than adult or senior dogs, especially when they are teething.
 However, chewing is a normal, natural canine behavior, as it stimulates them and helps sharpen their teeth.

 The great thing is that most dogs will outgrow compulsive chewing problems, as well as other canine behavioral problems.